rjshap/AutoSharesAPI/web-api/trading-api/account-funding/approve-an-ach-relationship.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="id" type="String" required="true" %}
-This is the ID of the ACH relationship in ETNA Trader.
+This is the ID of the ACH relationship in AutoShares.
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="model" type="String" required="true" %}